Designing Student-Centered Learning Experiences

 Designing Student-Centered Learning Experiences is an intensive week-long immersion in the process of curricular design.
 Past attendees have ranged from Deans to new faculty members as well as everyone in between.
 All participants should be prepared to spend the full week deeply engaged in this demanding program.
 Applicants must apply in teams of at least three and describe a project (in the contemplation, planning, or execution stage) at their home institution.
 Teams will also be required to do preliminary homework, such as interviewing students from their own institution; this work will provide a background to the week's activities.

 The fee for the program is $2500 per person.
 Attendance is limited and an application is required.
-The application may be found here.
+The application process for 2017 has now concluded.